-Lord Voldemort accidentally turns Harry Potter into a Horcrux
+Lord Voldemort accidentally turned Harry Potter into a Horcrux

-Let’s start at the beginning, where even Lord Voldemort, one of the most powerful wizards of all time – sees his magic go spectacularly wrong.
+Let’s start at the beginning, when even Lord Voldemort, one of the most powerful wizards of all time, saw his magic go spectacularly wrong.
 You know the gist, of course.
-In pursuit of immortality, the Dark Lord has split his soul into several pieces – through murder – and bound them to objects, transforming them into Horcruxes.
+In pursuit of immortality, the Dark Lord split his soul into several pieces – through murder – and bound them to objects, transforming them into Horcruxes.

 You know all that stuff we said about magic being a beautiful and raging thing, a power to be treated with the utmost respect?
-Well, magic, meet Neville Longbottom.
-Neville is to casting spells what Harry is to staying out of trouble, and his time at Hogwarts is littered with all sorts of magical mishaps.
+Well, magic: meet Neville Longbottom.
+Neville was to casting spells what Harry was to staying out of trouble, and his time at Hogwarts was littered with all sorts of magical mishaps.

-If the wand truly does ‘choose the wizard’, then there must have come a point during Harry Potter and the Chamber of Secrets when Ron’s first wand really regretted its life choices.
-For it's here – during Harry and Ron’s chaotic car crash into the Whomping Willow – that Ron’s wand finds itself snapped in half, only to then be tied loosely back together with Spellotape.
+If the wand truly does ‘choose the wizard’, then there must have come a point during Harry Potter and the Chamber of Secrets when Ron’s first wand really regretted its life choices (although technically it was Charlie’s wand first, so perhaps it didn’t really have much say in the matter).
+For it was here – during Harry and Ron’s chaotic car crash into the Whomping Willow – that Ron’s wand found itself snapped in half, only to then be tied loosely back together with Spellotape.

-This, as you can imagine, doesn’t go well.
-It accidentally injures Seamus Finnigan during Duelling Club; it conjures up clouds of rotten-egg-smelling smoke; it shoots out of Ron’s hand and strikes Professor Flitwick in the head.
-Its most famous malfunction, though, is Ron’s attempted hex of Draco Malfoy – in retaliation for him calling Hermione a ‘filthy little Mudblood’ – which backfires and causes Ron to vomit a continuous stream of slugs.
-Magic is weird.
+This, as you can imagine, didn’t go well.
+It accidentally injured Seamus Finnigan during Duelling Club; it conjured up clouds of rotten-egg-smelling smoke; it shot out of Ron’s hand and struck Professor Flitwick in the head.
+Its most famous malfunction, though, was Ron’s attempted hex of Draco Malfoy – in retaliation for him calling Hermione a ‘filthy little Mudblood’ – which backfired and caused Ron to vomit a continuous stream of slugs.

 Everything Gilderoy Lockhart ever did

-His books may paint him as a dashing magical hero, but Gilderoy Lockhart’s tenure as Defence Against the Dark Arts teacher exposed him as a charlatan, a liar and, above all, the showiest thing to happen to magic since spoon bending.
+His books may have painted him as a dashing magical hero, but Gilderoy Lockhart’s tenure as Defence Against the Dark Arts teacher exposed him as a charlatan, a liar and, above all, the showiest thing to happen to magic since spoon-bending.
 This, of course, was clear to see from his very first class, where he let loose a cage of Cornish Pixies, but it quickly became obvious whenever he actually tried to perform spells.

 Given how chaotic and volatile magic can be, wizards use wands to channel and control it, and we only really see the likes of Dumbledore and Voldemort being able to command magic without one.
 Young, untrained wizards, however, are not Dumbledore or Voldemort, and often find their magical abilities taking on a life of their own when they are emotional or in danger.

-You see this right at the beginning of Harry Potter and the Philosopher’s Stone, when Harry inadvertently vanishes the glass of a boa constrictor enclosure, setting the snake loose in the zoo.
-You also see it in Harry Potter and the Prisoner of Azkaban, when Aunt Marge takes her insults too far by speaking ill of Harry’s parents.
-Enraged, Harry loses control of his magic and accidentally blows her up like a balloon.
+You see this right at the beginning of Harry Potter and the Philosopher’s Stone, when Harry inadvertently vanished the glass of a boa constrictor enclosure, setting the snake loose in the zoo.
+You also see it in Harry Potter and the Prisoner of Azkaban, when Aunt Marge took her insults too far by speaking ill of Harry’s parents.
+Enraged, Harry lost control of his magic and accidentally blew her up like a balloon.

 One of the most basic rules of magic is to make sure you pronounce things right.
 It’s Win-gar-dium Levi-o-sa, for example.

-Harry learns a lesson in enunciating in Harry Potter and the Chamber of Secrets, when his first encounter with Floo Powder ends up with him landing in the wrong place.
+Harry learnt a lesson in enunciating in Harry Potter and the Chamber of Secrets, when his first encounter with Floo Powder ended up with him landing in the wrong place.
 Why?
 Because the Floo Network requires you state your destination clearly.
-And instead of saying ‘Diagon Alley’, Harry gets some ash in his throat and fluffs the words, landing him in the dodgy Knockturn Alley.
+And instead of saying ‘Diagon Alley’, Harry got some ash in his throat and fluffed the words, landing him in the dodgy Knockturn Alley.
 And you thought getting on the wrong bus was bad.

-Still, the Floo Network is a lot safer than teleportation magic, a.k.a.
-Apparition/Disapparition, which is so advanced and dangerous that wizards need a licence before they can perform it.
+Still, the Floo Network was a lot safer than teleportation magic, aka Apparition/Disapparition, which is so advanced and dangerous that wizards need a licence before they can perform it.
 Why?
-Because splinching, that’s why.
+Because Splinching, that’s why.
 Splinching, according to Apparition Instructor Wilkie Twycross, happens when a wizard’s mind isn’t focused, meaning that while one part of you may teleport to your destination, you may end up leaving another part of your body behind.

-Ron Weasley failed Twycross’s class, which would come back to haunt him in Harry Potter and the Deathly Hallows – caught in a dangerous situation, he tries to Disapparate without a licence, and ends up Apparating with a huge chunk of his upper arm missing.
+Ron Weasley failed Twycross’s class, which would come back to haunt him in Harry Potter and the Deathly Hallows – caught in a dangerous situation, he tried to Disapparate without a licence, and ended up Apparating with a huge chunk of his upper arm missing.
 Still, it could have been worse.
-Susan Bones left behind a leg in her first Apparition class, while Arthur Weasley tells a story about two wizards who tried to teleport without a licence, and Apparated with only half their bodies…
+Susan Bones left a leg behind in her first Apparition class, while Arthur Weasley told a story about two wizards who tried to teleport without a licence, and Apparated with only half their bodies…